What Is Continuous Integration Software and How Does It Work?

 Customizable Pipeline Configurations

-Flexible pipeline configurations help teams set up workflows tailored to their project requirements, ensuring smooth execution of each stage.
+Flexible pipeline configurations help teams set up workflows tailored to their project requirements.
+This ensures smooth execution of each stage.

 Security and Compliance Integrations